 How to Make

 Gather the ingredients for the dough for our vegan pumpkin cinnamon rolls.
 Make sure to use vegan butter and non-dairy milk to keep this recipe vegan.

-Let it rise until it has doubled in size, about 1 to 1 1/2 hours.
-Punch it down, roll it into a 19×19-inch square, and spread it with softened vegan butter, brown sugar, and cinnamon.
+4. Let it rise until it has doubled in size, about 1 to 1 ½ hours.
+Punch it down, roll it into a 19x19-inch square, and spread it with softened vegan butter, brown sugar, and cinnamon.
 Roll the dough into a log and cut it into 12 equal pieces.

-As soon as the cinnamon rolls come out of the oven, spread them with the simple almond milk frosting.
-Let them cool for 15 minutes before enjoying.
+7. As soon as the rolls come out of the oven, spread them with the simple almond milk frosting.
+Let them cool for 15 minutes before enjoying them.

-- Overnight: mix up the dough, let it rise, then shape the cinnamon rolls as written.
+- Overnight: Mix up the dough, let it rise, then shape the cinnamon rolls as written.
 Tightly cover the pan of rolls and let them rise in the fridge for 8-12 hours.
 The next day, let them warm up to room temperature for 1 hour, then bake as directed.